Faculty of Law, University of Delhi: Law Center-II

+Integrated Law Course

+The University of Delhi offers five-year integrated undergraduate law programs, namely the B.A.
+LL.B.
+(Hons.) and B.B.A.
+LL.B.
+(Hons.), introduced in 2023 under its Faculty of Law.
+These programs are designed for students who have completed their higher secondary education and combine legal education with interdisciplinary studies in arts or business administration.
+Admission is based on performance in the Common Law Admission Test (CLAT), followed by seat allocation through the university’s centralized admission process.
+The courses are approved by the Bar Council of India and are conducted at the university’s North Campus.
+As relatively recent additions, the programs are still developing their academic and professional ecosystems, including placement networks and alumni base, while benefiting from the established reputation of the University of Delhi in legal education.

 Pedagogy

 Case Method

 The teaching and learning methods in the Faculty of Law are participatory in nature.
 Delhi University Law School follows the Case Method as the primary mode of teaching and learning.
 Introduced in the 1960s by Professor P.K.
 Tripathi, the Case Method, a distinctive Delhi version of the Langdellian Casebook Method of teaching law in law schools in the United States, entails a questioning mindset among teachers and students.
 The method is based on the principle that the best way to study the Indian legal system and relevant laws is from precedent, i.e. a principle or rule established in a previous legal case that is either binding on or persuasive for a court or other tribunal when deciding subsequent cases with similar issues or facts.

 Each semester, the Faculty of Law selects illustrative and landmark cases as decided by the Supreme Court of India or High Courts to be included in a special text-book called the Case Material for each course.
 The Case Materials may also contain some important articles and commentaries on the relevant area of law.
 The Case Materials are supplemented by the "Bare Acts" or statutes and prescribed books in each course.

 Typically, the teacher assigns reading of selected cases from the Case Material for the subsequent class.
 Students are expected to come to the class after reading the prescribed cases.
 A class in the Faculty of Law commences with a discussion based on the assigned case between students and the teacher, followed by a quick reading of the issue and ratio decidendi of the judgement.